top of page

 ACT: Acknowedge - Care - Talk

-ACT is a college-based early intervention program to enable young people to recognise the early signs of suicide in themselves and others.
+ACT is a college-based early intervention programme to enable young people to recognise the early signs of suicide in themselves and others.

 Why ACT?